epklein/epklein.github.io/_mgmt/people/one-on-ones.md

 - What challenges or roadblocks do you need help with?
 - How can I help you?

+### Starting a New Relationship

+When you take new people as direct reports, you should consider a different approach to get to know the new person.
+Some interesting questions include:

+- What makes one-on-ones valuable for you?
+- Do you have any career goals that I should know about, to help you achieve them?
+- Are there any manager behaviors that you dislike?
+- Anything relevant since you've joined, good or bad, that I should know about?

 ### Topics for Discussion

 There are many relevant topics to cover during one-one-ones.
 Some of them will be discussed more frequently than others.